Passion, Knowledge & Experience

 - Credit Card Fraud

-Petit larceny, a.k.a "shoplifting," is a misdemeanor crime, meaning that it is punishable by up to a year in jail.
+Petit larceny, a.k.a "shoplifting," is a misdemeanor-level crime, meaning that it is punishable by up to a year in jail or three years of probation supervision.
 If you are brought before a judge on a misdemeanor charge such as petit larceny, that judge will ask you if you have a lawyer, and the judge will also tell you that if you cannot afford a lawyer, one will be appointed to you.
 You will be given an opportunity to apply for public defender services, but if you don't qualify because of the amount of money you make, the judge is likely going to insist that you hire an attorney.
 Why?

-When it comes to relatively low-level crimes like petit larceny, an experienced criminal defense attorney can typically get a first-time offender a pretty good deal that involves some community service and ultimately, a dismissal and sealed record.
-Make sure your attorney does the follow-up work to get your record sealed, and ask if your retainer agreement covers that work.
-It's important, especially if you ever want or need to work in a retail store again.
+When it comes to relatively low-level crimes like petit larceny, an experienced criminal defense attorney can typically get a first-time offender a pretty good deal that involves some community service and ultimately, a sealed record.

-In order to achieve the best possible outcome, it is vital that you have an experienced Rochester attorney who can create a strong defense on your behalf.
-Our team has the experience and knowledge you need to fight your case.
+In order to achieve the best possible outcome, you'll need an experienced attorney who can create a strong defense on your behalf.
+Attorney P. Adam Militello, Esq. has the experience and knowledge you need to fight your case.
 If you have been charged with a theft crime, get started today and call us for a free telephone consultation and case evaluation at (585) 485-0025.